Mastermindzh/Quizzer-dwa-sharon-rick/README.md

 ## 2.4 Publish/Subscriber pattern

 The Publish/Subscriber pattern is a messaging pattern in which senders, called publishers send messages without knowing who will receive the messages.
 Listeners, or Subscribers, express interest in a certain type of content and receive messages about it. \
 The variant that will be used in Quizzer is a topic based Publish/Subscriber pattern.
 This allows Subscribers to subscribe to a certain or multiple topics and receive messages about them.
-Messages are filtered through the topics, which means that Subscribers will only receive messages of their interest.
-They will receive all messages published to those topics. \
 This type of communication will be implemented using WebSockets.
 See WebSocket sections for more details.

 # 3. Design decisions / rationale